§ Trust Spanning Protocol (TSP) Specification

 to VID_b

-, it may decide to reply with its own TSP message in the opposite direction.
-It is common, although neither required nor always needed, that the two endpoints want to engage in bi-directional communications.
+it may decide to reply with its own TSP message in the opposite direction.
+It is common, although neither required nor always needed, that the two endpoints want to engage in bi-directional communication.
 At this point, endpoint B

 can update the corresponding relationship into a bi-directional relationship (VID_b, VID_a)

 .
-Upon successfully receive the return TSP message by endpoint A
+Upon successfully receiving the return TSP message by endpoint A

 , it can also update its relationship to bi-directional: (VID_a, VID_b)